NamBui2k4/Oil_consumption/README.md

 <br><br>
  <h3><pre>2.
 SGDRegressor </pre></h3>

-Our dataset was shuffle by k-fold cross validation.
-Therefore, the error could fluctuate slightly for each time re-run the program.
-This suffling was decided by `random_state` paramenter of SGDRegressor.
-We can seet that by following plot:
+Our dataset was shuffle by `random_state` paramenter of SGDRegressor.
+Therefore, the error could fluctuate slightly for each time re-run the program .
+We can see that by following plot:

 <table>
   <div>